Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 #
 ### Solving the "InvalidAudience" Error Code Issue

-If your playbook is still unable to run unsuccessfully, and is failing on the "**HTTP - Send Data to Office Activity Logs Data Collection Endpoint**" step with the error: "**InvalidAudience**", you can resolve this issue by running the [AzureCloudShellScript](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/blob/main/Scripts/AzureCloudShellScript.ps1) from an [Azure Cloud Shell Window](https://learn.microsoft.com/en-us/azure/cloud-shell/new-ui-shell-window).
+If your playbook is still unable to run unsuccessfully, and is failing on the "**HTTP - Send Data to Office Activity Logs Data Collection Endpoint**" step with the error: "**InvalidAudience**", you can resolve this issue bny running the [AzureCloudShellScript](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/blob/main/Scripts/AzureCloudShellScript.ps1) from an [Azure Cloud Shell Window](https://learn.microsoft.com/en-us/azure/cloud-shell/new-ui-shell-window).